MSeal/Core/README.md

 # Core
-An application framework for C++ build on Boost.
+An application framework for C++ using Boost.

 ## Description
 Core is a heavily tested application framework designed to give users a wide range of